stfwi/rsgauges/1.12/readme.md

 ----
 ## Version history

+    - v1.1.7-b3 [M] Added right-click switch configuration with Redstone Dust, Ender Pearl or Switch Link Pearl. (can be opt'ed out in the config if needed).
+Tackles issue #9.

     - v1.1.7-b2 [A] Entity detectors have now a configurable on-time (redstone stack config like pulse switches).
                 [M] Pulse switch scheduling adapted to compensate for world time